robbievanleeuwen/section-properties/docs/source/rst/analysis.rst

 ..  note:: A geometric analysis must be performed on the Section object before a plastic analysis is carried out.

+..  warning:: The plastic analysis in *sectionproperties* assumes all materials are able to reach their yield stress defined in the material properties.
+Care should be taken if analysing materials or cross-sections exhibiting non-linear behaviour, e.g. reinforced concrete or non-compact steel sections.

 ..  automethod:: sectionproperties.analysis.section.Section.calculate_plastic_properties
     :noindex: